 QResearch® is one of the world’s largest GP research databases.
-It extracts anonymised patient data from contributing EMIS LV practices, and includes historical data stretching back more than 20 years.
+It extracts anonymised patient data from contributing EMIS Web, PCS and LV practices, and includes historical data stretching back more than 20 years.

 The not for profit project was set up by EMIS and the University of Nottingham in 2002 with the aim of collecting rich primary care data for medical research projects that test or generate hypotheses, and which lead to new knowledge capable of publication in peer reviewed academic journals.

 All research arising from the database is made publicly available for maximum public benefit.
 This research is directly improving UK patient care and outcomes.

 QSurveillance® is a near real-time data surveillance system that collects, analyses and reports on data daily from approximately 4,000 contributing EMIS Web, PCS and LV practices, covering a population of more than 24 million patients.